(212) 641-0673 george@dimovtax.com

 • June 17 (for 2024): An automatic two-month extension for expats, extending the deadline to June 17 due to June 15 falling on a weekend.

-• October 15: Additional extension available upon request by filing Form 4868.
+• October 15: More extension allowed by requesting to file Form 4868.

 Expat Tax IRS